Is it just us or do card providers seem to be getting tougher on use abroad?

 The best credit cards for travel now usually require an excellent credit history.

-On the other hand, prepaid cards for travel not only don't give holidaymakers the flexibility of borrowing they also charge fees either for holding the card or for topping it up and when making payments.
+On the other hand, prepaid travel cards (see our guide here), not only don't give holidaymakers the flexibility of borrowing they also charge fees either for holding the card or for topping it up and when making payments.

 Burton also pointed out that, though Nationwide in particular have given a lot of publicity to their change of heart, a rule change always carries the risk that some consumers will pay out in fees unwittingly.